This article has links to products and services we love, which we may make commission from.

 Plan for early rises as you enjoy scenic drives around the 27-mile Park Road Loop.

-Stop for hikes such as the 3.2 miles around Jordan Pond.
+Stop for hikes such as the 3.2 miles around Jordan Pond or hike The Bubbles for a view from Bubble Rock overlooking Jordan Pond.

 The park map includes Mount Desert Island, Schoodic Peninsula, Isle au Haut, and other outer islands.